shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

 Finally, Alex creates and runs calculation profiles, filtering to Wide World Importers activity data.
 Post running the Calculation profile, Alex reviews the calculated emissions data before notifying Amber Rodriguez – Sustainability specialist that the emission calculations are complete.

 In this lab exercise, we will focus on the scenarios illustrated below:

-## Exercise 1: Set up Factor Libraries
+## Task  1: Set up Factor Libraries

 In this exercise, you will learn about the steps that Alex takes to define the factor mappings for Purchased electricity, and an estimation factor library for estimating the amount of electricity purchased based on the Miles driven by Wide World Importers fleet of electric trucks.
 While electric vehicles do not have Scope 1, direct tailpipe emissions, they do have to be charged while transporting goods, in this case - across the USA.
 This charging of Electric trucks results in Scope 2 purchased electricity.